kawaiicakes/NoBullship/README.md

 - Configurable drops of blocks from multiblock recipe on entity death
 - Cleaner API
 - Packaged support for select mods!
 Read below!
+- Miscellaneous custom blocks & items for use with this mod!
+Stuff like nails, wooden beams, etc.
 - Miscellaneous improvements and bug fixes

 ---